Diane B. Wilsey Center for Opera

 The center houses a 299-seat Atrium Theater, a flexible Education Studio, costume studio, support spaces, two public exhibition galleries, and administrative offices.
 The 4,500 square foot atrium theater is reconfigurable to house raked seating and stage options to accommodate an array of productions.
 The theater is acoustically isolated and utilizes state-of-the-art technology to provide the best in viewer experience.

 Historic detailing within the space had been covered over the passing decades and was carefully revealed and restored during construction.
 New design elements of glass and steel are used to be deferential to the existing Beaux Arts detailing, and by contrast celebrate the historic architectural splendor.
 Wherever possible, new elements are held back from the existing; new glass walls touch the historic plaster with light, thin frames and raised floors are held back from the columns or walls to not change the proportions of the historic.
 The building is designated as a National Historic Landmark and California Historic Resource.
-The project received LEED Gold certification from the USBGC.
+The project received LEED Gold certification.